Guidelines

-• “prefer smaller self-contained PRs than larger PRs touching many parts of the codebase at once” when it makes sense
+• Prefer smaller self-contained PRs over larger PRs touching many parts of the codebase at once

 LLM Generated Code